Wujian-sinemedia/Lemons/util/doxygen/cmake_api.md

 Defines the C++ language standard used for all targets configured using the Lemons CMake API.
 Defaults to 20.

 ### LEMONS_AAX_SDK_PATH
-If you are an Avid developer, you can set this variable to the absolute path of the AAX SDK repo root to enable using the AAX plugin format.
-If this is set, the Lemons CMake scripts will attempt to build the AAX SDK when you add the Lemons package (note that this is currently only supported with the XCode and MSVC generators).
+If you are an Avid developer, you can set this variable to the absolute path of the AAX SDK root to enable using the AAX plugin format.
+If this is set, the Lemons CMake scripts will attempt to build the AAX SDK when you add the Lemons package -- note that this requires xcodebuild on Mac or msbuild on Windows.

+### LEMONS_VST2_SDK_PATH
+If you have access to the VST2 SDK, you can define this variable to the absolute path of the VST2 SDK root to enable compiling VST2 plugins.

 ### LEMONS_SANITIZERS_TO_ENABLE
 An optional list of sanitizers to enable.
 Currently only supported with GNU, Clang, or MSVC compilers.